Skip to main content

 Autism is linked with markers of mitochondrial dysfunction including carnitine deficiency, elevated lactic acid, and elevated urine organic acids associated with mitochondrial abnormalities.
 Mitochondria are also susceptible to oxidative stress, which is also commonly elevated in Autism patients.
 Clinically mitochondrial dysfunction may present as difficulty latching or gross motor delays.

 Targeting mitochondria is an avenue of growing importance to treating underlying causes of Autism.
 Although it is not yet clear as to the exact cause of the mitochondrial abnormalities, supporting mitochondria function in affected patients may reduce symptoms of Autism.
+Treatment is tailored to the indivual.

 Mitochondrial Abnormalities Research